farukdll/NetPractice-Network/README.md

   * ###### Broadcast address :
     * ###### Broadcast address is a special IP address used to send messages or packets to all devices in a network, typically utilized in tasks such as network management, for instance, configuration updates or discovery requests.
 In IPv4, the broadcast address is usually the last IP address in a subnet; for example, if the IP address range of a subnet is 192.168.1.0/24, the broadcast address would be 192.168.1.255.
   * ###### For example :
-    * ###### In a network with a subnet mask of 255.255.255.255.240, IP addresses are divided into 4-bit fields.
+    * ###### In a network with a subnet mask of 255.255.255.240, IP addresses are divided into 4-bit fields.
 This means that we can get 2^4, or 16 different values.
 However, since two addresses are reserved for the network address and the broadcast address, only 14 of these 16 addresses can be used.
-    * ###### If a network address is 192.168.1.0 and the subnet mask is 255.255.255.255.240, the available IP addresses on this network are 192.168.1.1 through 192.168.1.14.
+    * ###### If a network address is 192.168.1.0 and the subnet mask is 255.255.255.240, the available IP addresses on this network are 192.168.1.1 through 192.168.1.14.
 192.168.1.0 represents the network address, while 192.168.1.15 represents the broadcast address.
   * ###### Why can't we use the network address and broadcast address?
 Because these addresses are usually excluded from assignable IP addresses.
 Sending data to these addresses can unnecessarily increase network traffic and interfere with the normal communication of devices on the network.
 Therefore, network and broadcast addresses are usually excluded from assignable IP addresses and are not used for normal communication.
 Instead, these addresses are used by network routers and other network devices for internal network communication and routing.
   * ###### In simpler terms, the main reason for excluding network and broadcast addresses from assignable IP addresses is that these addresses are used  to route network traffic and facilitate internal network communication, rather than being directly used for communication between devices.
 For instance, a network address indicates that devices are connected to the network and is used by network devices like routers to route internal network traffic.
 The broadcast address, on the other hand, is used to send data to all devices on the network simultaneously but is typically not assigned to devices as a usable IP address.
 Utilizing these addresses differently from assignable IP addresses helps in organizing communication within the network and efficiently managing network traffic.
 Therefore, the primary reason these addresses are not used for direct communication is because they are reserved for routing operations by network routers and other network devices.

 #### What is subnet mask ? <a name="wisubmaskkk"></a>
-  * ###### A subnet mask is a construct used by network routers that separates the network and host portions of an IP address, dividing the IP address into subnets.
-While it allows IP addresses to be divided into subnets, it also determines which IP addresses are within the same network when routing network traffic and providing communication.
-For example, the subnet mask "255.255.255.255.0" specifies the network portion of the first three octets (24 bits) of the IP address and the host portion of the last octet (8 bits).
-This allows IP addresses to communicate by identifying which network they are on and makes large networks easier to manage.
+  * ###### Subnet mask is a structure used by network routers.
+This structure divides IP addresses into subnets and distinguishes between network and host sections while determining IP addresses within the same network for communication.
+For example, the "255.255.255.0" subnet mask specifies the network portion of the first three octets (24 bits) of the IP address and the host portion of the last octet (8 bits).
+This allows communication by identifying which network IP addresses belong to and facilitates the management of large networks.
   <h1 align="center">
   <p>
       <img height="400" width="600" src="https://github.com/farukdll/NetPractice-Network/assets/97880185/d9278719-16d4-4b88-835a-5b827b557b56">